molmod/psiflow/README.md

 4. Check the actual 'jobscripts' that were generated and which were submitted to the cluster.
 Quite often, there can be a spelling mistake in e.g. the compute project you are using, or you are requesting a resource on a partition that is not available.
-   These jobscripts (and there output and error) can be found under `psiflow_internal/000/submit_scripts/`.
+   These jobscripts (and their output and error) can be found under `psiflow_internal/000/submit_scripts/`.

 **Where do these container images come from?**